{This post may contain affiliate links. Please read our Disclosure Policy for details.}

 We tend to MAKE shaped sugar cookies for just about every holiday and Valentine’s Day is simply a given.
 Or you could MAKE cupcakes, cake pops or red velvet blossoms.
 You could also start the day with heart-shaped pancakes, serve Conversation Cuties with lunch or order a special heart-shaped pizza from Papa Murphy’s.

 If you’d rather create something that won’t later get eaten, there are about a gazillion Valentine’s Day crafts to be made!
-Friendship Rocks with Fingerprint Hearts, Pom Pom Monsters and Lacing Hearts all look like cute ways to have fun while MAKING something special.
+Friendship Rocks with Fingerprint Hearts, Pom Pom Monsters, Lacing Hearts and this Wrinkled Heart Activity all look like cute ways to have fun while MAKING something special.
 Or if you are a super duper brave Mama, you could let your kids MAKE some Valentine SLIME!
+This Pinterest Board of mine has links to all of those great ideas or you could also check out this great list of easy Valentine’s Day crafts for kids.

 FIVE: LEARN about the holiday!

-If you’re like me and determined to not let school totally fly out the window for the day, you might want to check out TpT for ways to turn the holiday into a LEARNING {but still fun} experience.
+If you’re like me and determined to not let school totally fly out the window for the day, there are loads of ways to turn the holiday into a LEARNING {but still fun} experience.
 Your kids can sort conversation hearts, make a heart-shaped flap book or write a love poem.
-If you want your kids to actually learn about the holiday, check out this 25 page Valentine’s Day Holiday Fact Pack that includes informational text, writing prompts, a crossword puzzle and other fun printables.
+If you want your kids to learn about the actual holiday, check out this 25 page Valentine’s Day Holiday Fact Pack that includes informational text, writing prompts, and other fun printables.
 It covers the history of the holiday and includes topics such as St. Valentine, Cupid, conversation hearts, chocolate candies and more!
+It’s not free but it is less than a bag of chocolates and won’t cause any cavities!

 So, whether your kids EXCHANGE cards with friends, GIVE gifts to neighbors, PLAY Bingo with family, MAKE cookies or LEARN about the holiday, there are loads of ways for your homeschoolers to have some Valentine’s Day fun!

-You may also want to check out Three Ways Homeshoolers Can Have Some St. Patrick’s Day Fun too.
+You may also want to check out Three Ways Homeschoolers Can Have Some St. Patrick’s Day Fun too

 …and here I was sad they will not be able to experience Valentine’s Day boxes haha